-CCHP covers hospice care and palliative care for children and adults, which help reduce physical, emotional, social and spiritual discomforts.
-Adults age 21 years or older may not receive both hospice care and palliative care services at the same time.
+CCHP covers hospice care and palliative care for children and adults, which help reduce physical, emotional, social, and spiritual discomforts.
+Adults ages 21 years or older may not get hospice care and palliative care services at the same time.

 Hospice care